 Atopic dermatitis is an inflammatory skin disease that is on the rise, affecting 15% of children.
-More of 2 /3 of patients start their disease in the first year of life.
-The natural course is often favourable.
-A minority of them will keep their eczema eczema as an adult or will develop other conditions (allergic rhinitis or conjunctivitis, asthma).
+More than 2/3 of patients start their disease in the first year of life.
+The natural course is often favorable.
+A minority of them will keep their eczema as an adult or will develop other conditions (allergic rhinitis or conjunctivitis, asthma).

 What do the lesions look like?